 Thanks to contributions from the community, the Foundation has provided more than $10 million to Support Our Parks.
 See a history of our accomplishments here.

 We are trying something new!
 Crowdfunding on Citizinvestor.
-Check out our three current projects.
+Check out our two current projects.

 You can also support our core programs through a donation directly to us via PayPal here or by check to San Mateo County Parks Foundation, 215 Bay Road, Menlo Park, CA 94025.

 Supporting the San Mateo County Parks Volunteer Program

 Through grants and recruitment efforts, the Foundation supports County Parks' efforts to involved individual and community groups in our parks.
 We are now raising funds to support the Parks' new stewardship component for trail and habitat volunteer work days - funding project planning, tools, materials, and training.
 Find out more about volunteering, or support the volunteer program.